jorcuad/croke.es/content/post/tizonaconf2019.md

 **Tizona** appart of an unexpected surprise is quite unique.
 This conference is not the typical event which is born after a large group of professionals decide to start something bigger... is just the opposite, Tizona is an event which aims to gather professionals in order to **create a hacking community**, [burgos4hack](http://www.burgos4hack.com).

-If you are interested, they are a group of professionals, students, developers, pendesters... with a special interest in cybersecurity (without keeping appart other topics related to computer science).
+If you are interested, they are a group of professionals, students, developers, pentesters... with a special interest in cybersecurity (without keeping appart other topics related to computer science).
 You can **check their web** page [here](http://www.burgos4hack.com).

 ## What I talked about?